mharen/mharen.github.io/_posts/2012/2012-07-31-running-visual-studio-or-any-program-as.md

 **Unknown said on 2014-06-23**

-Instead of &quot;Run as Invoker&quot;, try using ForceAdminAccess and this fixed issue for me.
+Instead of "Run as Invoker", try using ForceAdminAccess and this fixed issue for me.